QuantEcon/python_lecture_sandpit/source/rst/Inventory_sales_smoothing-v6.rst

 -  costs of holding inventories :math:`d1=1, d2=1`

-In the examples below, we alter some or all of these parameter values
+In the examples below, we alter some or all of these parameter values.

 Example 1
 =========